-All of the aforementioned models are, in a sense, static in nature in that they can be applied at any point in time regardless of the current or expected performance of the economy and the economy's impact on the key risk measures:

-- (1) Probability of Default (PDs), and - (2) Loss Given Default (LGDs).

-Aggregate PDs vary over time so that a firm with a certain set of variables will fail more frequently in poor economic times and vice-versa in good periods.
-This systematic factor is not incorporated directly in the establishment of the scoring model in most cases.
-Some recent attempts have experimented with including variables which can capture these exogenous factors - like GDP growth.
-Since GDP growth will be the same for the good firms as well as the distressed ones in the model development phase, it is necessary to be creative in including macro-impact variables.
+All of the aforementioned models are, in a sense, static in nature in that they can be applied at any point in time regardless of the current or expected performance of the economy and the economy's impact on the key risk measures: (1) Probability of Default (PDs), and (2) Loss Given Default (LGDs).
+Aggregate PDs vary over time so that a firm with a certain set of variables will fail more frequently in poor economic times and viceversa in good periods.
+This systematic factor is not incorporated directly in the establishment of scoring models in most cases.
+Some recent attempts have included experimenting with variables which can capture these exogenous factors - like GDP growth.
+Since GDP growth will be the same for the good firms as well as the distressed ones in the model development phase, it is necessary to be creative in including macroimpact variables.
 One idea is to add an aggregate default measure for each year to capture a high or low risk environment and observe its explanatory power contribution in the failure classification model.
 Such attempts have only achieved modest success to date.
+An alternative structure is to assign prior probabilities of group membership (for examples, default/ non-default), as well as costs of errors, to determine optimal cutoff scores in the model (see Altman, et al. (1977) for a discussion of this technique).